MV Gay Viking: Construction

 Gay Viking was built by Camper and Nicholson as part of an order of eight Motor Gun Boats placed by the Turkish Navy.
+These were larger than British MGBs and had diesel engines.
 The outbreak of the Second World War led to the Royal Navy taking over the eight vessels giving them numbers (502–509).
-The Navy then completed 504, 505, 506, 507 and 508 as merchant vessels to take part in Operation Bridford.
+The Navy then had completed 504, 505, 506, 507 and 508 as merchant vessels, to take part in Operation Bridford.

 The objective of Operation Bridford was to bring back to Britain quantities of ball bearings manufactured by Sweden's SKF.
 To do this, the vessels would have to reach Sweden by evading the German blockade of the Skagerrak.
 Once there, the vessels would load the ball bearings and return to Britain.
 British engineering plants needed the ball bearings, and other specialist equipment manufactured in Sweden and while some supplies were being flown in, the volumes were not sufficient to meet the demand.

-The Navy modified five of the boats from Camper and Nicholson to accommodate cargo: most of the armament were removed, and the bridge moved aft, to make way for an internal cargo bay amidships.
-The need to conform to Sweden's neutrality meant that the Navy also had to implement a number of other measures.
+The five boats were modified by Camper & Nicholson (3) and Amos and Smith (2) to accommodate cargo: most of the armament were removed, and the bridge moved aft, to make way for an internal cargo bay (45 tons deadweight) amidships.
+The need to conform to Sweden's neutrality meant that the Royal Navy also had to implement a number of other measures.
 First, it gave the boats names: 504 became Hopewell, 505 became Nonsuch, 506 became Gay Viking, 507 became Gay Corsair and 508 became Master Standfast.
-Second, they sailed under the red ensign of the merchant marine.
-Third, their crews consisted of civilian sailors drawn from Hull trawlermen and officers from Ellerman Lines.
+Second, they sailed under the Red Ensign (flag) of the merchant marine.
+Third, their crews were civilian sailors drawn from Hull trawlermen with officers from Ellerman Lines.
 The operation was organised and led by a civilian steel expert and former Arctic explorer, Sir George Binney, who was given the rank of Commander in the Royal Naval Volunteer Reserve to give him the required legal status in case he were captured.

 Their mission required the vessels to pass between German-occupied territories in waters habitually patrolled by German aircraft and surface vessels.
 To minimise the risk of detection, the Navy timed the voyages to pass areas of greatest danger during the hours of darkness.
 This meant that the vessels could only make their journeys during the winter months when the duration of darkness was sufficient to give the ships the time they needed to traverse the patrolled areas.